Here are a few of our memorable winter adventures and 7 important winter camping tips to help you really enjoy the season.

 Or maybe he wanted to get warm inside our RV.

 We were dressed properly for cold weather (best of the winter camping tips).
-That’s the secret of course, and we limited our time outside to no more than half-hour stretches when we shooting videos of the passing mushers.
+That’s the secret, of course.
+Plus, we limited our time outside to no more than half-hour stretches when we were shooting videos of the passing mushers.

-Tai, our double-coated Norwegian Elkhound at the time, thought he had died and gone to heaven up there in the snow and cold, though he was noticeable spooked by the wolf.
+Tai, our double-coated Norwegian Elkhound at the time, thought he had died and gone to heaven up there in the snow and cold, though he was noticeably spooked by the wolf.

 Tahquamenon Falls State Park